 For my $.02: my husband and I tried to be Sometime Sharers once we got married (almost five years ago) — our plan was to contribute 80% of our paychecks to a joint account, and then divert 20% of the paycheck to separate accounts, based on advice I remember reading from Suze Orman (although her advice in this link is a bit more complicated than the 80/20 system we tried).
 It was important to me that we have enough to cover our basic bills in a joint account — I never wanted to feel like I was “chasing” my husband for “his share” of the bills; I’d had enough of THAT particular brand of fun with roommates.

 Readers who are already partnered, do you consider yourselves Common Potters, Sometime Sharers, or Independent Operators?
 Did you switch from one money management system to another?
 Readers who are not yet partnered — which do you think you’ll choose?
 Did breadwinner status (whether it was your partner or you) influence your decisions at all?
-(Those of you who’ve gone through a dissolution like a divorce — anything to add here?)
+(Those of you who’ve gone through a dissolution like a divorce and dealt with divorce finances — anything to add here?)